jstuartpieri/Work-collection/README.md

 # Project 1) [Clustering Analysis to balance player skills of a generic cellphone game](https://github.com/jstuartpieri/players_skill_cluster_analysis)

-his case was proposed by iClinic.
-Objective was to: Having 3 datasets (players, matches and goals) analyze those and find a way to gather in groups players with simillar skill level from a generic cellphone game in order to balance the level of the matches.
+This case was proposed by iClinic.
+Objective was to: Having 3 datasets (players, matches and goals) analyze those and find a way to gather in groups players with simillar skill levels from a generic cellphone game in order to balance the level of the matches.

 * Used their API to get players data.
 * Used SQL (postgres) to extract Matches and Goals tables.